-The RGV300 is the current standard model Reefinator, suitable for most rock except the very hardest variants, where the RGV300H may be more suitable.
+The RGV300 is the previous model standard Reefinator, suitable for most rock except the very hardest variants, where the RGV300H or the new H4 may be more suitable.
 Talk to our sales team about your rock types to determine which model Reefinator is for you.

 The RGV300 is suitable for most laterite (ironstone/coffee rock), limestone and softer sandstone and shale rocks.
 The majority of machines currently in use, on a wide range of rock types, are this model and its predecessor, the RGV100 & RGV200.

 The Reefinator grate acts like a cheese grater, ripping the rock but not allowing large chunks to come up, unlike a bulldozer ripper.
 The largest chunks that come up are about the size of a football, and easily dealt with by the roller.

 The result is crushed stone (about pea gravel sized) mixed with soil, an ideal mix for growing a wide variety of crops and pastures.